Employee Assistance Programme

 • Innovate; to trial new concepts and ideas, ensuring that we evolve services to meet the needs of our adults through the use of new commercial models and technology.

-Essex County Council has mobilised a number of initiatives over the last 2 years to support the pandemic.
+Essex County Council have mobilised a number of initiatives over during the last few year in particular following the pandemic.
 High level activities includes:

 • The mobilisation of the use of the Essex Care Search system to allow the NHS and Social Care Practitioners to discharge adults into residential settings from hospital during the first wave.